 The interest subsidy amount will not be the differential of interest amount (of actual and subsided rate) but will be the net present value (NPV) of the interest subsidy amount.
 It is to be calculated at a discount rate of 9 percent.
 For calculating NPV of the subsidy, one will need the loan's amortisation schedule as the interest portion of each equated monthly instalment (EMI) has to be considered.
 Thereafter, use the Fx function in an excel sheet to arrive at the NPV.
 Because of the subsidy amount, your loan amount reduces and, therefore, the interest burden to comes down.

 Suppose on a home loan of Rs 12 lakh, the NPV of the 3% interest subsidy comes to Rs 2.30 lakh.
-So, out of the loan amount of Rs 12 lakh, the amount of Rs 2.30 lakh will get deducted and the borrowers has to pay EMI on the balance i.e. Rs 9.7 lakh at a rate at which the lender is providing loans, which could be 8.75 or 9 percent or whatever the MCLR based home loan rate is the bank.
+So, out of the loan amount of Rs 12 lakh, the amount of Rs 2.30 lakh will get deducted and the borrowers has to pay EMI on the balance, that is, Rs 9.7 lakh at a rate at which the lender is providing loans, which could be 8.75 or 9 per cent or whatever the MCLR based home loan rate is the bank.

 The interest subsidy will be credited upfront to the loan account of beneficiaries resulting in reduced effective housing loan (deducting it from the principal loan amount) and Equated Monthly Installment (EMI).
 The borrower will pay EMI as per agreed document rates on the remainder of the principal loan amount.